kstenerud/concise-encoding/cte-specification.md

 ### Binary Floating Point

 Represents ieee754 binary floating point values with widths from 32 to 128 bits.
-Supports exponential notation using `e` or `E`.
+Supports exponential notation using `e`.
+The radix character is `.`.
+Any number of magnitude separators `,` may be present anywhere following the first digit and prior to the last digit before the radix.

 Examples:

     1.25e+7
-    -99.00001
+    -999,999,999.00001

 ### Decimal Floating Point

-Represents ieee754 decimal floating point values with widths from 64 to 128.
+Represents ieee754 decimal floating point values with widths from 32 to 128 bits.
 Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.
+The radix character is `.`.
+Any number of magnitude separators `,` may be present anywhere following the first digit and prior to the last digit before the radix.

 Decimal floating values are differentiated from binary floating values by adding a `d` suffix.